CORINTHIAH | Aurora, CO

 I faced a lot of adversity from a very young age.
 My family moved a lot, I encountered racism, and several family members sexually abused me.
 By the time I was 21, I had four children.
 Abusive relationships led to drug usage, leading to criminal activity and incarceration.
 This cycle of addiction and incarceration, which lasted ten years, eventually cost me custody of my children.
 During my last imprisonment, I decided enough was enough.
 On top of my own will to change, I had some inspiration from a pretty unexpected source: Michelle, a corrections officer at the prison, was fostering my eldest son.
 She treated me with grace and respect, allowed me to see my kids when I was released, and helped me work through the process of reclaiming custody.

 Twenty-three years of recovery later, I’m living a new life.
-The kindness I experienced and my experiences with drug and sexual abuse fuel my passion and led me to create the Don’t Look Back Center Inc. (TDLBC) and the House of Rahab.
-TDLBC helps women and transwomen suffering from addiction, PTSD, domestic violence, and unresolved trauma, while the House of Rahab serves as a transitional sober living home.
+The kindness I experienced and my experiences with drug and sexual abuse fuel my passion and led me to create an organization that helps women and transwomen suffering from addiction, PTSD, domestic violence, and unresolved trauma, as well as start a transitional sober living home.
 I live every day as a role model for the possibility of rebuilding your life after active addiction and incarceration.